MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-eaime.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy setting allows you to turn off history-based predictive input.

 If you enable this policy setting, history-based predictive input is turned off.